 Note: When you use the web app, click Open in Desktop App to complete the following steps.

-1. Double-click the title, Histogram of Days.
+- 1. Double-click the histogram to open the Edit Graph dialog box. - 2.
+Double-click the title, Histogram of Days.

-2. In Text, enter Histogram of Delivery Time.
+3. In Text, enter Histogram of Delivery Time.